db42/db42.github.io/_posts/2014-08-04-logging-with-cocoaLumberJack-on-iOS-1.md

 Client device logs can be a great asset to make your iOS app bug-free.
 Apart from helping you debug by seeing the console logs, ability to get client device logs should be part of your logging solution.

 There are other capabilities that are expected to be present in your logging framework.
 For example, performance, ability to perform logging asynchronously and ability to customize each log format.
-If you want to read about these in detail, you should go through []().
+If you want to read about these in detail, you should go through [Ditching NSLog](http://theonlylars.com/blog/2012/07/29/ditching-nslog-advanced-ios-logging-part-2/).

 After using a couple of third party logging libraries, I have ended up using [CocoaLumberjack]() with my own customizations.